Sotheby’s announces three-day spring sale in Hong Kong

-An initial tasting at the University of Bordeaux’s wine institute, the ISVV, saw 12 expert tasters receive 30ml samples of the Petrus 2000 that had been in space, as well as samples of Petrus 2000 from Earth-based bottles.
+An initial tasting at the University of Bordeaux’s wine institute, the ISVV, saw 12 expert tasters receive 30ml samples of the Petrus vintage that had been in space, as well as samples of from Earth-based bottles.

 According to Decanter’s Bordeaux correspondent Jane Anson, “The Earth wine was exactly how you would expect it to taste.”
 The ‘space wine’, however, appeared to be two or three years more developed.
 “There were more floral aromatics and the tannins were a bit softer and more evolved,” said Anson, who added that she had tasted from just one bottle and therefore couldn’t rule out the possibility of bottle variation.